+VERSION: 1-MAR-2023

-- VERSION: 6-OCT-2021 - d.
-Assuring that collection, transport, and release site facilities are properly maintained throughout the transport season; - e.
-Establishing operating criteria for facilities, barges, and trucks including fish holding and transport densities, sampling rates, and facility operations and maintenance; - f.
-Coordinating changes needed to accommodate fluctuations in the outmigration with projects, NOAA Fisheries, PSMFC, FPOM, and TMT personnel; - g.
-Coordinating transport evaluation and other research with the transportation program; - h.
-Providing the training of new personnel associated with collection and transport facilities and equipment; - i.
-Providing all parties involved a list of emergency points of contact and appropriate telephone numbers so that any emergency can be coordinated and corrected efficiently; - j.
+- e.
+Establishing operating criteria for facilities, barges, and trucks including fish holding and transport densities, sampling rates, and facility operations and maintenance. - f.
+Coordinating changes needed to accommodate fluctuations in the outmigration with projects, NOAA Fisheries, PSMFC, FPOM, and TMT personnel. - g.
+Coordinating transport evaluation and other research with the transportation program. - h.
+Providing the training of new personnel associated with collection and transport facilities and equipment. - i.
+Providing all parties involved a list of emergency points of contact and appropriate telephone numbers so that any emergency can be coordinated and corrected efficiently. - j.
 Preparing annual reports detailing transportation activities and results for the previous year, and identifying maintenance, replacement, or modifications needed for the next transport season.